 Ermoupolis - credits: aspectsofstyle.com

-Ermoupolis is the capital of Syros and the whole of the Cyclades.
+Ermoupolis is the capital of the island and the whole of the Cyclades.
 It is a city that has played the leading role in the economic history of Greece for almost a century.
 It was built during the Greek Revolution by refugees from Chios, Psariani, and Ayvali, after the destruction of Chios.
 Ermoupolis means "the city of Hermes", which was the ancient god of trade and letters.

 Within a few years, Ermoupolis became the first port in the country with intense artistic and cultural movement.
 For many decades it was the center of trade for all of Greece and the coasts of Central Asia.
 At the same time, there was intense industrial development.
 The first Greek iron ship was built in Ermoupolis and the first branch of the National Bank was opened.